LIMOURENUPUP/learngit/readme.txt

 111111
 3333
-hello,chip,my name is dale,how do you do?
+hello,chip,my name is dale,how do you do now ,we are two!